homeresume

 }

-npm run seeder:generate database/seeders/<SEEDER_NAME>
+npm run seed:generate database/seeders/<SEEDER_NAME>

 // database/seeders/1669834539569-add-users.ts